luyadev/luya/docs/guide/ngrest-plugin-checkboxrelation.md

     public function ngRestScopes($config)
     {
         return [
-             // ...
              [['create', 'update'], ['adminGroups']],
         ];
     }
 }
 ```

-The difference is mainly to use a variable which is used to store and get data for plugin prefix with `admin`.
+The difference is mainly to use a variable which is used to store and get data for plugin prefix with `admin` in the above example its `$adminGroups`.

 ## No relation definition